 - International students in F-1 or J-1 status may work in on-campus jobs without special authorization.
 When class is in session, international students may work up to 20 hours weekly; during academic breaks when class is not in session, international students may work up to 40 hours weekly.
 Unauthorized employment, such as working more than 20 hours a week while the school is in session, will violate your lawful status and may result in termination.

 - If you are looking for a job, you can use Handshake, an online platform for on-campus jobs and internships.
-If you need assistance with your Handshake profile, please contact the Student Engagement Center at email@example.com.
+If you need assistance with your Handshake profile, please contact the Career and Community Engagement Center at firstname.lastname@example.org.

 Optional Practical Training (OPT)